Mobile-Telematics/TelematicsApp-Android/README.md

 ## Basic Concepts & Credentials
 For commercial use, you need to create a sandbox account https://userdatahub.com/user/registration and get `InstanceID` and`InstanceKEY` auth keys to work with our API

-Additionally, to authenticate users in your app and store users data, you need to create a Firebase© account: https://firebase.google.com
+Additionally, to authenticate users in your app and store user data, you need to create a Firebase© account: https://firebase.google.com

 All user data will be stored in the Firebase© Realtime Database, which will allow you to create an app users database without programming skills in a few minutes.